 The Third Draft Proposal does not explicitly contemplate that the IRP would hear claims relating to actions (or inactions) of PTI.
 The CWG-Stewardship final transition proposal requires an independent review process for issues relating to the IANA functions.
 This is intended to be a process that is independent of ICANN and PTI, and that would address actions (or inactions) of PTI.

 Conclusion – As we noted in our comment letter to the Second Draft Proposal, the Third Draft Proposal does not explicitly contemplate that the IRP would hear claims relating to actions (or inactions) of PTI.
 The IRP process contemplated by the Third Draft Proposal could be expanded to meet the CWG-Stewardship requirement that an independent review process be available for issues relating to the IANA functions.
 Alternatively, a different appeals mechanism could be created.
-In either event, additional work will need to be done to adequately satisfy this CWG-Stewardship requirement.
+In either event, the CCWG-Accountability Proposal will need to be revised to adequately satisfy this CWG-Stewardship requirement.

 Fundamental Bylaws